SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 Rationale:

-- avoid confusion with the unscoped admin role and to be inline with the upstream plan: https://specs.openstack.org/openstack/keystone-specs/specs/keystone/2023.1/default-service-role.html
+- avoid confusion with the unscoped admin role and to be inline with the upstream plan: [Default Service Role - Identity Specs](https://specs.openstack.org/openstack/keystone-specs/specs/keystone/2023.1/default-service-role.html)

 Links / Comments / References: